matiasnnr/matiasnnr/README.md

 <h3>👨🏻‍💻 About me</h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 💼 &nbsp; Working as a Full Stack Developer at Tata Consultancy Services.
+- 💼 &nbsp; Working as a Senior Software Developer at Mercado Libre.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Information Security and Web Development.

 <h3>🛠 Tech Stack</h3>